 She chuckled to herself, and the rest glanced at each other.

-“Is this what those transcriptions from the ruin were about?” asked Noma.
-“Is that what got you thinking about all this, existing and first causes and all that?
-I don’t understand why you care about the half-legible carvings of a nomad.”
+“Is this what those transcriptions from the ruin were about?” asked Noma, propping her chin up.
+“Why do you care about the carvings of a nomad?”

 Liss Legra was born on Henkor, where one was never far from the sea.